-When the project is completed, search the name of the Analytical Account of the project and you’ll know how much time was spent on it.
+When the project is completed, search the name of the Analytical Account of the project.
+You’ll see how much time was spent on it.

-To manage time estimation timesheets on tasks must be enabled.
-On the Project app select Configuration, followed by Settings.
+To manage time estimation, timesheets on tasks must be enabled:

 The time spent on every task can be easily seen with list view, where there’s a column with the progression of each task.

-This option will grant you the Gantt chart and Gantt view, which is highly visual, perfect for projects of substantial size and collaboration.
+This option will grant you the Gantt chart and Gantt view, which is highly visual.
+That makes it perfect for projects of substantial size and collaboration.
 To activate this option, take the same initial steps as above, tick the Forecasts option and apply.

-Forecast needs to be activated in a specific project (it’s not needed in every project, it’s not automatically activated.
+Important: Forecast needs to be activated in a specific project.
+Because it’s not needed in every project, it’s not automatically activated.
 It’s simple to do: Select Allow Forecast on the top menu when creating a project, in the project settings.

-If added to an existing project, the task won’t be displayed even with deadlines, or not scheduled because they are not related to forecasts.
+If added to an existing project, the tasks won’t be displayed with deadlines, or not scheduled because they are not related to forecasts.

 Now that it’s active, create a forecast: list all the tasks with the estimated time they should take.
 This can help with work coordination.
-Odoo makes it easy: in the tasks page select Create a Forecast, on the top left corner, most of the information is already filled, just add the dates and time the task should take.
+Odoo makes it easy: in the tasks page select Create a Forecast, on the top left corner.
+Most of the information is already filled so you simply , just add the dates and time the tasks should take.

-The Gantt chart has two different points of views, one byusers and another by projects.
+The Gantt chart has two different points of views; one by users and another by projects.
 This is how Odoo project management features cater for you, no matter what your preferences.

 The view by users is useful for human resources allocation, displaying a chart with the people assigned to a project.
-Here you can easily see who is assigned to where and for how long, who can take on new tasks and who is overwhelmed with assignments.
+Here you can easily see:

-This feature helps with workload planning and how usersorganise their time to between tasks.
+This feature helps with workload planning and how users organize their time between tasks.

-When creating a forecast you decide how much time a user spends on a specific task or project.
-When you pick 100%, you want them to work full-time on it.
+When creating a forecast, you decide how much time a user spends on a specific task or project.
+When you pick 100%, you want them to work full-time on that task.